Psychological operations (United States): Army

 Until shortly after the start of the war on terror, the Army's Psychological Operations elements were administratively organized alongside Civil Affairs to form the U.S. Army Civil Affairs and Psychological Operations Command (USACAPOC), forming a part of the U.S. Army Special Operations Command (USASOC).

-In May 2006 the USCAPOC was reorganized to instead fall under the Army reserve command, and all active duty PSYOP elements were placed directly into USASOC.
-While reserve PSYOP forces no longer belong to USASOC, that command retains control of PSYOP doctrine.
-Operationally, PSYOP individuals and organizations support Army and Joint maneuver forces or interagency organizations.
+In May 2006 the USCAPOC was reorganized to instead fall under the Army reserve command, and all active duty elements were placed directly into USASOC.
+While reserve psychological operations forces no longer belong to USASOC, that command retains control of psychological operation doctrine.

-Army Psychological Operations provide support to operations ranging from strategic planning down to tactical employment.

-PSYOP Units generally support Corps sized elements.
-Tactical Psychological Operations Companies typically support Division sized elements, with Tactical Control through G-3.
-Brigades are typically supported by a Tactical PSYOP Detachment.
-The PSYOP Commander maintains Operational Control of PSYOP elements, advises the Commander and General Staff on the psychological battlespace.

-The smallest organizational PSYOP element is the Tactical PSYOP Team (TPT).
-A TPT generally consists of a PSYOP team chief (Staff Sergeant or Sergeant), an assistant team chief (Sergeant or Specialist), and an additional soldier to serve as a gunner and to operate the speaker system (Specialist).
-A team is equipped with a Humvee fitted with a loud speaker, and often works with a local translator indigenous to the host or occupied country.

-Generally, each maneuver battalion-sized element in a theater of war or operational area has at least one TPT attached to it.